MrkPnn/AI-Engineer/README.md

 ---

+## 🙏 Acknowledgements

+- This project was completed as part of the [IBM AI Engineering Professional Certificate](https://www.coursera.org/professional-certificates/ai-engineer) on Coursera
+- Special thanks to the instructors and the Coursera team for providing excellent course materials
+- The course exercises and instructions are provided by Coursera/IBM
+- This repository contains my personal solutions, code implementations, and notes created while completing the course

 ## 📄 License & Disclaimer

 This project is provided for **educational purposes only** as part of the AI Engineer learning curriculum.
 The code, models, and notebooks are shared to demonstrate skills in deep learning, computer vision, and machine learning engineering.

 ### ⚠️ Important Notice

-These Jupyter notebooks were created as part of the [IBM AI Engineering Professional Certificate](https://www.coursera.org/professional-certificates/ai-engineer) on Coursera.

 - **Course materials and instructions** are provided by Coursera/IBM
 - **This repository** contains only my personal solutions, code implementations, and notes